Twins vs. Padres Player Props Betting Odds

-Xander Bogaerts and Byron Buxton are two of the top players with prop bets for the taking when the San Diego Padres and the Minnesota Twins play at Target Field on Wednesday (at 7:40 PM ET).
+Byron Buxton and Juan Soto are among the players with prop bets available when the Minnesota Twins and the San Diego Padres play at Target Field on Thursday (starting at 1:10 PM ET).

 Bet on this matchup or its props with DraftKings!